Legacy Documentclose button

 When you want to use the high-level routines to execute a query on a data server, you first select a query document or allow the user to select one.
 You use high-level routines to

 For example, suppose a company that makes rubber ducks has a database on a minicomputer that contains a mailing list of all its customers.
 The database has a Data Access Language interface, and the company's marketing manager has a Macintosh computer with an application that uses high-level Data Access Manager routines to communicate with the remote database server.
-As Figure 12-2 illustrates, the marketing manager must also have a query document, created by another application, that they can use to get an address from the mailing list on the remote minicomputer.
+As Figure 12-2 illustrates, the marketing manager must also have a query document, created by another application, that she can use to get an address from the mailing list on the remote minicomputer.
 The query document can be as complex or as simple as its creator cares to make it; in this example, the query document is designed specifically to obtain addresses from the rubber duck mailing list.
 The marketing manager might have several other query documents available as well: one to extract a mailing list for a specific zip code, one to list all of the customers who have made a purchase within the last year, and so on.

 Notice that once the query document has sent the query to the data server, the Data Access Manager handles the data retrieval.
 Although query documents and high-level Data Access Manager routines make it very easy for you to request data from a data source, there is no way for a query document to verify that data sent to a data source has been successfully received.
 For that reason, it is recommended that you use the low-level interface to send data to a data source or update data in a data source.